ale100584/GAN/README.md

 # GAN
 My first attempt with Generative Adversarial Networks.

-It allwow to create a Gan object to train a Generative adversarial network (https://en.wikipedia.org/wiki/Generative_adversarial_network).
+It allows to create a Gan object to train a Generative adversarial network (https://en.wikipedia.org/wiki/Generative_adversarial_network).
 A gan consists of a generator and a discriminator, the generator tries to trick the discriminator making it believe that the generated data is actually real.
 Both discriminator and generator are continuosly learning.

 # How to use it
+## Train a GAN
+It can use any keras model as generator and discriminator.
+They only have to comply with these constrains:
+1. The shape of the generator input has to match the noise_shape
+2. The shape of the generator output has to match the discriminator input and the training set (the size of mnist image in the folllowing example)
+3. The output of the discriminator has to be binary
+I included generators.py and discriminators.py to collect my models

 ```python
 import tensorflow as tf